vnwal001/MyTestFolder/HW4-report.md

-### Extra Credit [2 points]: Combine this table with Table 12 (Resident Population, from Section 1 - Population) to show the relationship between land area and 2008 population for each state.
+### Q3 Combine this table with Table 12 (Resident Population, from Section 1 - Population) to show the relationship between land area and 2008 population for each state.

 #### STACKED BAR CHART